-On January 17, 2018, USDA issued memorandum SFSP 01-2018, Market Basket Analysis when Procuring Program Goods and Modifying Contracted-For Product Lists58 that provided guidance on awarding contracts based on an evaluation of the lowest price a vendor can offer for a representative sample of goods the CE wishes to obtain.
-This "market basket" practice is used to

-&lt;sup>56 http://www.squaremeals.org/Programs/NationalSchoolLunchProgram/NSLPPolicyamp;ARM.aspx evaluate bids or proposals to a solicitation for awarding a contract.
+On January 17, 2018, USDA issued memorandum SFSP 01-2018, Market Basket Analysis when Procuring Program Goods and Modifying Contracted-For Product Lists that provided guidance on awarding contracts based on an evaluation of the lowest price a vendor can offer for a representative sample of goods the CE wishes to obtain.
+This "market basket" practice is used to evaluate bids or proposals to a solicitation for awarding a contract.
 There are two types of cost analysis and scoring for market basket method purchasing: